Getting started with data analysis#

 temp_data.head()

-As a result, we now have only two columns instead of the original four.
-Using the usecols function to limit the number of columns can be useful when having data files with possibly tens or even hundreds of columns.
+Using the usecols parameter to limit the number of columns can be useful when working with data files that have possibly tens or even hundreds of columns.
 Typically you are not interested in all of them, but you want focus on only a few important ones which you can select already when reading the data.

 Writing data to a file#

-Naturally, it is also possible to write the data from pandas to a file.
-Pandas supports many common output formats such as CSV files, MS Excel, xml and others.
+Naturally, it is also possible to write the data from pandas to a file. pandas supports many common output formats such as CSV files, MS Excel, xml and more.
 For full details about supported file formats and writer functions, see the pandas i/o documentation [9].
-We will store our data back into a csv-file called Kumpula_temp_results_June_2016.csv.
+As an example, let’s write the data from the kumpula-summer-2024.txt file to a csv-file called kumpula_temp_results_summer_2024.csv using the .to_csv() method.

 # define output filename